kteender/kteender.github.io/about.md

 I approach animation and divination in exactly the same way.
 With both, the goal is to communicate strong internal visions.
 The visions come effortlessly.
 Communicating their power requires entertainment skill.
 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

-I tell fortunes under the stage name Indigo Coiyle.
-My offstage name is Katie.
 I'm in Los Angeles.
-I come from somewhere around Champaign, Illinois.
-Get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a> or on <a href="https://www.linkedin.com/in/katie-t-a5075a156/">LinkedIn</a>.
+I come from Champaign, Illinois.
+Get in touch via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">contact@ktcg.art</a> or on <a href="https://www.linkedin.com/in/katie-t-a5075a156/">LinkedIn</a>.

 I designed and coded this site myself.
 <!--